Aaron Riches

 D. Aaron Riches (born 1974) is a Canadian theologian at Benedictine College in Atchison, Kansas.
 He was previously a theologian for the Seminario Mayor San Cecilio in Granada, Spain, and joint faculty member of the International Academy of Philosophy-Instituto de Filosofía "Edith Stein" and the Instituto de Teología "Lumen Gentium".
 He is widely published in the fields of systematic theology and Christology.
 His recent book, Ecce Homo: On the Divine Unity of Christ, questions the tendency to distinguish between the human and divine natures of Christ to such a degree as to oppose them.

 Prior to his academic career, Riches was a Canadian singer-songwriter.
 He was in the bands Left Hand Red, Curtsy, Fiddle Footed, Burn 51 and Minnow.
 Afterwards, he released two solo albums and toured with the Royal City All-Stars, which eventually became the band Royal City, which has also since disbanded.

 Riches is originally from Guelph, Ontario, and is the subject of the Robert Munsch children's book Aaron's Hair.

+Riches has five children with wife Melissa.
+Melissa was the daughter of a Protestant minister working for an NGO in New York City.